BAKED LEMONGRASS RISOTTO

 - Add the rice and allow it to brown a bit, building flavor.
 Cook for 3-4 minutes, stirring constantly to ensure it doesn’t burn.

-- Add 3 cups of your tea and 1 cup of your stock.
+- Add 3 cups of your tea and 1 cup stock.
 Cover and bring to a boil.
 Once it’s boiling, remove from heat, and place in the oven with the lid on.
 Bake until tender, approx. 50 minutes.

 - Meanwhile, line a baking sheet with parchment paper.
 In a medium-sized bowl, toss kale with remaining oil (melt for a few seconds in the microwave so it coats the leaves evenly) add garlic and a pinch of salt and pepper.
 Toss to coat evenly and lay out on the baking sheet.